 It’s a process particularly useful if you’re upgrading from a previous version, such as from Windows 8.1 or Windows 7.
 You have been using the same Windows 10 installation for a long time, and you’re experiencing issues.
 Or if you’ve purchased a new device that it came preloaded with an image from a manufacturer loads a bunch of bloatware that you don’t need.

 In this guide, you’ll learn the steps to prepare your device and perform clean installation of Windows 10.

-Before jumping into the install process there are a few things you need to do, including downloading the installation files, make a backup in case things go wrong, download drivers, and make sure your device can start from the bootable drive.
+Before jumping into the clean install process there are a few things you need to do, including downloading the installation files, make a backup in case things go wrong, download drivers, and make sure your device can start from the bootable drive.

 There is a few ways you can get the installation files to install Windows 10.
 You can the Media Creation Tool, or you can use this workaround to get the Windows 10 ISO file without the tool.

 Before even thinking on making a clean installation of Windows 10 in your primary computer, it’s highly recommended that you create a full system backup of the current installation, or at least that you make a backup of all your important documents, as performing an installation from scratch will result on completely data lost.

 Although, the most recent version of Windows can automatically detect and install most of the device drivers for your PC.
 It’s still a good idea to download the correct drivers from your PC manufacturer’s website before the installation.
 Sometimes the drivers you download directly from your OEM are more up to date than the ones offered via Windows Update, and they can offer better performance.

 The following list has some links to the most popular PC manufacturer’s support websites: